carlossantillana/ndn-drop/tools/chunks/README.md

   [NDN naming conventions](http://named-data.net/publications/techreports/ndn-tr-22-ndn-memo-naming-conventions/).

-* **ndndropretrieve** is a consumer program that fetches Data segments of a file, optionally discovering the latest version of the file, and writes the content of the retrieved file to the standard output.
+* **ndndropretrieve** is a consumer program that fetches Data segments of a file, optionally discovering the latest version of the file, and writes the content of the retrieved file to a newly created file named by the file downloaded for example /localhost/demo/dog.png would download as dog.png on consumer's computer

 ## Version discovery in ndndropretrieve